 Knowledge (or what we think we know) is often the killer of consciousness, while the acceptance of not knowing is what makes us open to seeing, “when we somehow find ourselves completely available, when we become openhearted and open-minded, and are willing to entertain the possibility that we may not know what we think we know”, THAT is when grace and wisdom finds us.

-Of course we should embrace knowledge while also reminding ourselves that all the knowledge in the world won’t protect us from sometimes getting it “wrong”, because “As the Island of our Knowledge grows, so do the shores of our ignorance” – John Archibald Wheeler.
+Of course we should embrace knowledge while also reminding ourselves that all the knowledge in the world won’t protect us from sometimes getting it “wrong”, because “As the Island of our Knowledge grows, so do the shores of our ignorance.”
+A quote from John Archibald Wheeler that recognizes that the more knowledge we gather, the more likely it is that our ignorance grows unseen as well.

 If I am always aware of my own ignorance, I can use the accumulation of knowledge to grow wisdom, instead of falling into the trap of certainty.